 - Edmonton – In Edmonton it is sunny, even in the winter.
 The climate is dry, with rain in the summer.
 The summer is cool and winters and very cold.
 Snow with a depth greater than 1 cm occurs about 141 days each year.

 - Ottawa – Ottawa has warm and humid summers, and very cold winters.
-In the summer, the temperature reaches upward of 25.
+In the summer, the temperature reaches 25.
 But, winter can be cold and well below freezing.

 How Safe Is Canada?